-Confederate sympathizer from near Palmyra, Missouri, who was imprisoned during the Civil War.
-The papers include her prison diary and correspondence along with transcriptions.
+The papers of Lizzie M. Powell Hereford, a Confederate sympathizer from Northeast Missouri, who was imprisoned during the Civil War, include her prison diary and correspondence along with transcriptions.
 Also included are family photographs, miniature portraiture, jewelry, miscellaneous artifacts, family genealogy, and the papers of her daughter, Stella.

 Kutzner, Edwin A., Special Order, 1863.
 To Captain John D. Meredith, Mexico, Missouri, from Headquarters, Second Provisional Regiment, Enrolled Missouri Militia, Hannibal, [Missouri] August 30, 1863, (C1508)